 MS(F) Alumni SpotlightsPurdue's MS(F) graduates launch their outstanding careers in diverse areas within the U.S. and around the world.
 The analytical, technical, and global leadership skills built at Krannert open the door to endless opportunities.
 These proud Boilermakers share their insight about the program and rewarding Purdue experiences.
-We hope you enjoy learning more about Andy, Vivienne, and Sam as much as we enjoyed having them as students in the Krannert School of Management.
+We hope you enjoy learning more about Michael, Andy, Vivienne, and Sam as much as we enjoyed having them as students in the Krannert School of Management.

 Michael Bagnoli, MS(F) 2014